-Democrats Consider Their Future and Who to Pick as Party Chair - ABC 36 News
+Democrats consider their future and who to pick as party chair - ABC 36 News

-Supporters of Congressman Keith Ellison to become the next chair of the Democratic National Committee held mismatched signs — some from a nurses’ union, others from different labor groups and the Minnesota representatives formal campaign for the party office.
+Supporters of Congressman Keith Ellison’s bid to become the next Democratic National Committee chair held mismatched signs — some from a nurses’ union, others from different labor groups and the Minnesota representative’s formal campaign for the party office.

-The hundred or so people who came to a Democratic Party meeting in Baltimore on Saturday backing Ellison’s bid sang and marched around the building’s lobby.
-But they weren’t the only contingent present.
+The hundred or so people who came to a Democratic Party meeting in Baltimore on Saturday backing Ellison’s candidacy sang and marched around the building’s lobby.
+But they weren’t the only contingent there.

-Ellison’s candidacy was backed early on by Sen. Bernie Sanders, and he was the early favorite in the race to lead the party’s national political organization after the party took a surprise beating last fall.
-The congressman was one of the first to throw his hat in the ring and enjoyed quick endorsements from Senate Majority Leader Chuck Schumer and grassroots orgnaizations like MoveOn and Democracy for America as well as Sanders.
+Ellison, who backed Sen. Bernie Sanders in the 2016 Democratic primary, was the early favorite in the race to lead the party’s national political organization after the party took a surprise beating last fall.
+The congressman was one of the first to throw his hat in the ring and enjoyed quick endorsements from Senate Majority Leader Chuck Schumer and grassroots organizations like MoveOn and Democracy for America as well as Sanders.

-But now with just two weeks before the party’s election, there is a crowded field of candidates to head the DNC.
-Party activists who will have to choose among a number of top-tier candidates are struggling to determine who would best diagnose and treat the party’s ills.
+But now with just two weeks before the party’s election, there is a crowded field of candidates.
+Democratic National Committee members, who include state party officials and officeholders, are choosing from a group of top-tier candidates as they struggle to determine who would best diagnose and treat the party’s ills.

 Thomas Perez, who was President Obama’s secretary of labor, entered the race late but came in with gusto and big-time backing.
 Almost every major player in the Obama administration apart from the former president himself has given Perez a thumbs up, including former Vice President Joe Biden.

-Still, many organizers in the Ellison and Bernie Sanders camp view Perez as representative of an approach to politics that has failed Democrats and, even worse, a rejection of the populist energy and dynamism surging in the party’s base.
+Still, many organizers in the Ellison and Sanders camp view Perez as representative of the same old approach to politics that has recently failed Democrats and, even worse, a rejection of the populist energy and dynamism surging in the party’s base.

-In talks with reporters and his pitch to party members over the weekend, Perez responded to being labeled the “establishment” candidate by pointing to his record.
+In talks with reporters and his pitch to DNC members over the weekend, Perez responded to being labeled the “establishment” candidate by pointing to his record.

 “I’ve taken on those battles because I believe in those established values of opportunity and inclusion… I’m proud to have worked for Ted Kennedy, Barack Obama, and I want to bring those values and take those values into action here,” Perez said.

-But he appeared somewhat less confident when asked about whether he can compete with Ellison’s progressive street-cred.
+But he appeared somewhat defensive when asked about whether he can compete with Ellison’s progressive street-cred.

 “There’s not one candidate here that has the monopoly on the grassroots support,” Perez said.
 “We all have a lot of grassroots support because we’ve all worked in the grassroots.”

-The meeting in Baltimore was one of a series of events the party has held around the country since November to allow party activists including local state chairs and elected officials the chance to ask questions of the candidates for DNC head.
+The meeting in Baltimore was one of a series of events the party has held around the country since November to allow Democratic leaders including local state chairs and elected officials the chance to ask questions of the candidates for DNC head.

 Democrats are clearly concerned about how to unify different factions in the party and best support — and ultimately utilize — ground-up, local organizing taking place around the country in opposition to the policies of President Trump.
 There is also anxiety among some in the party that the competition between Ellison and Perez too closely resembles a proxy battle of the bitter 2016 primary.
 That in part is why lesser-known candidates are getting a close look too for the chairperson’s role.